 We started our hackday by narrating a storyline, that went something like this.
 In the middle of our work day, while everyone was really busy developing apps, our office would come under an attack by aliens.
 Then one of us would come down along the streets of Wynyard, to fight monsters.
 Finally defeating the final boss at the Sydney Opera House.

 Afterwards, we divided our tasks.
 Jack was the only one with any experience building a game before.
-So, he took on the task of wiring up the shooting mechanics, and the rest of us learned game development every day by working on the level design, creating assets, and character animation.
+So, he took on the task of wiring up the shooting mechanics, and the rest of us learned game development on that day by working on the level design, creating assets, and character animation.
 In the end, we all worked together.
 Using Godot to put our assets into the game and learned how to handle transition between scenes.
 Our biggest challenge was handling merge conflicts.
-We used git as our version control system, as we were all familiar with it from our day to day jobs, however it seemed Godot didn’t play nice with it.
-Doing a git pull while Godot was still open apparently, didn’t update the UI properly.
-We ended up with team members overriding each other’s work.
+We used git as our version control system, as we were all familiar with it, however it seemed that Godot didn’t play nice with it.
+Doing a git pull while Godot was still open, apparently, didn’t update the UI properly, so we ended up with everyone overriding each other’s work.
 We manage to get around this with good prompt communication to ensure everyone was working on the same version at all times.

 Overall, it was a fun and satisfying experience!
 We learned a lot about game development in an extremely short period of time.

 I started this blog by letting WordPress.com host it for $5 per month.
 I paid roughly $40 (with a coupon) for a year’s worth of hosting, got myself a free domain, great one-click install, and everything else works right out of the box.
 Great! or so I thought…